-- Achieve cost certainty and certainty that Phase 2 can be delivered within the funding constraints; - Minimise preparation costs in relation to scheme design and construction delivery costs; - Deliver programme efficiency achieve an efficient delivery programme that enables start on site in 2022 and completion in 2025; - Ensure continuity of Project Knowledge Maintain project knowledge to support scheme design and successful rebuttal of any project challenge.
-The knowledge of the scheme and associated issues and constraints, generated through the development of the OBC, is seen as an asset and will help enhance quality of delivery and achievement of programme; - Minimise Risk Obtain contractor input to risk management and appraisals, including mitigation measures, to capitalise at an early stage on opportunities to reduce construction risk and improve outturn certainty, thereby reducing risks to a level that is as low as reasonably practicable; - Deliverability Engagement with contractors and stakeholders, throughout planning to scheme delivery, to support development of robust, buildable and deliverable proposals; and - Ensure quality Ensure the Greater Cambridge Partnership (GCP) receives a quality finished product for such a significant intervention in the city.
-Quality encompasses a range of factors, including: - System performance and reliability, which underpin the economic case; - Construction quality; and - Safety and compliance with statutory obligations, including environmental obligations.
+- Cost certainty Achieve cost certainty, or certainty that C2C can be delivered within the funding constraints. - Minimise costs Minimise preparation costs in regard to scheme design and minimise construction delivery costs. - Programme Achieve an efficient delivery programme that ensures an opening year for the scheme of 2024 - Quality Achieve appropriate quality of design and end product. - Continuity of project knowledge Maintain project knowledge to support scheme design and successful rebuttal of any project challenge.
+The knowledge of the scheme and associated issues and constraints, generated through the development of the OBC, is seen as an asset and will help enhance quality of delivery and achievement of programme.

+- Risk Obtain contactor input to risk management and appraisals, including mitigation measures, to capitalise at an early stage on opportunities to reduce construction risk and improve outturn certainty thereby reducing risks to a level that is as low as reasonably practicable. - Deliverability Engagement with contractors and stakeholders, throughout planning to scheme delivery, to support development of robust buildable and deliverable proposals. - Quality Ensure Greater Cambridge Partnership (GCP) receives a quality finished product for such a significant intervention in the city.
+Quality encompasses a range of factors, including: - System performance and reliability, which underpin the economic case - Construction quality - Safety and compliance with statutory obligations, including environmental obligations